 Most of the power loss is in the conduction angle and waveform shape of the tube, not tank Q. It is certainly not in a blocking capacitor, would would overheat and disintegrate if it had more than a tiny fraction of just one percent loss.

-Don't get overly concerned about Q. Most of the time you will be off 20-30% anyway because a handbook formulas for Q and Rp are both just rough approximations.
+Don't get overly concerned about Q. Most of the time you will be off 20-30% anyway.
+Handbook formulas for Q and Rp are just rough approximations, and loaded-Q generally has a small effect on overall efficiency (unless the tank components have a great deal of loss).

-The efficiency of a power amplifier can be well over 50% even when the amplifier's output port is conjugately matched to the load.
+The efficiency of a power amplifier can be well over 50% even when the amplifier's output port is conjugate matched to the load.
 This is because the output device can switch on and off hard, and not be in a state where it looks lie a dissipative resistance very long.
-The tank circuit filters the sharp transitions out, ad rounds the waveform into a sine wave.
-At this point we have an optimum across and through vector, voltage across the tank and current through the tank, and that is the "impedance" we conjugately match to the load.
+The tank circuit filters the sharp transitions out, and rounds the waveform into a sine wave.
+At this point we have an optimum across and through vector, voltage across the tank and current through the tank, and that is the "impedance" conjugate matched to the load.
 The only dissipative part of the system, other than small tank and circuit losses, is the tube or output device.
 Since that area is non-linear (not in transfer function, but in fractional cycle linearity) power conversion efficiency can be quite high.

 As an example of this I measured the output impedance of a pair of class-C 6146's two ways, by using a traditional load pull and by using a reverse power generator and a tapped line.
 When tuned for maximum efficiency at full power, the output port looked very close to being a 50-ohm source.
 Despite being a 50-ohm source, efficiency was around 80%!
 As a matter of fact I measured over a dozen PA systems and all of them produced near-maximum efficiency and an efficiency of over 50% while they behaved like a true 50-ohm source.

-An amplifier does not need to be conjugately matched to work, and indeed many or most are not conjugately matched, but they are when tuned for maximum efficiency!
+An amplifier does not need to be conjugate matched to work, and indeed many or most are not conjugate matched, but they are when tuned for maximum efficiency!

 To have high efficiency conduction angle must be as short as possible, and when the output device turns off (goes open circuit) the output device must transition into open circuit as rapidly as possible.
 This is why a low-pass tuned input is so necessary for maximum efficiency in a grounded grid amplifier.

-Contrary to popular myth, reflected power does not heat the power amplifier.
+Contrary to somewhat popular myth, reflected power does not heat the power amplifier.
 As a matter of fact reflected power can actually make the PA stage run cooler!
-The only effect of load mismatch is the operating loadline presented to the output device by the tank circuit shifts to a different value.
+The only effect of load mismatch is the operating load line presented to the output device by the tank circuit shifts to a different value.
+Normally, an adjustable tank has enough range to correct the load line change.
+Even if the SWR is 10:1, if the tank adjustment range allows adjustment to normal grid and anode currents and proper RF power levels, efficiency and heating will not change.

-If the loadline goes down in resistance, output device's current increases.
-This means heat increases while peak output device voltage is reduced.
-This can result in a heating failure if the time and dissipation product exceeds safe limits.
+If loadline impedance decreases, the output device's current will increase.
+The current increases while peak output device voltage is reduced, and the anode current conduction angle increases.
+The longer time period of increased current result is more anode heat.
+This can result in an anode thermal failure, if the time and dissipation product exceeds safe limits.

-If the mismatch is such that the output device draws less current, less heat is produced.
+If the loadline changes in a way that reduces anode current, less anode heating occurs.
 The output device runs cooler, but peak voltage increases.
-If peak voltage exceeds safe limits, and instantaneous failure will occur.
+If peak voltage exceeds safe limits, an instantaneous failure will occur.